MoonBoi9001/Avalanche-node-quickstart-quide/Guide for Windows PC.md

 4. Disable the password requirement for your current user by running the following command:

     `sudo passwd -d $(whoami)`

+## Setting up your configured server to validate Avalanche.

+Now you have completed the configuration process (congrats!) you can begin setting up your server for validation.

+### Step 1:

 #### Now go to https://go.dev/dl/ to find the latest linux version of golang.
 #### You want to find the version that ends with .linux-amd64.tar.gz.